 Benzodiazepines: the good news and bad news, right?
 I mean, if you’re being knocked around by anxiety, they can bring quick relief.
 But, of course, there’s that multifaceted downside.
-Is it time to say good-bye?
+Is it time to say goodbye?

 ‘Benzos are schedule IV controlled substances, not recommended for use beyond two to four weeks.
 That said, prescribing them comes with the responsibility of providing an exit strategy.’

 Naturally, I drove right to the pharmacy and waited for the fill.

-How well I remember the euphoria not long after chucking-down the first tablet.
+How well I remember the euphoria not long after wolfing-down the first tablet.
 Absolutely, I felt an overwhelming sense of ease, as though a hundred pounds had been lifted from my shoulders.
 And I said to myself, “So this is what living is supposed to feel like.”
 Really, it was akin to the buzz I’d get from drinking those first couple of beers – in the old days.

 Well, I did just one .25’er daily for two years and decided I no longer wanted to head for my briefcase first thing every morning.
 So I quit, and was fortunate not to have experienced withdrawal symptoms.

 But it isn’t always quite that easy, is it?

 Benzodiazepines: Popular Stuff

-I put together a list of anxiety meds on drugs.com.
-It included brand, generics, and OTCs.
+Visiting drugs.com, I put together a list of anxiety meds that includes brand name, generics, and OTCs.
 Of the twelve most popular, seven were benzodiazepines (benzos).
 You’ll see both the brand and generic name for a drug made the list three times.

-Here they are in order of popularity: Xanax, clonazepam (Klonopin), alprazolam (Xanax), Ativan, lorazepam (Ativan), Lexapro, Buspar, buspirone (Buspar), Valium, hydroxyzine (Vistaril), diazepam (Valium), Cymbalta.
+Here they are in order of popularity: Xanax, clonazepam (Klonopin), alprazolam (Xanax), lorazepam (Ativan), Ativan, buspirone (Buspar), hydroxyzine (Vistaril), Lexapro, Buspar, Valium, diazepam (Valium), escitalopram (Lexapro).